mooreds/docs-1/references/connectors/stripe-documentation.md

 ## reject_account

-With Connect, you may flag accounts as suspicious.Test-mode Custom and Express accounts can be rejected at any time.
+With Connect, you may flag accounts as suspicious.
+Test-mode Custom and Express accounts can be rejected at any time.
 Accounts created using live-mode keys may only be rejected once all balances are zero.

 <details><summary>Parameters</summary>